-The National VET Strategy 2021 aimed at continuously increasing the number of VET graduates (public, private, youth and adults included) and the quality of their learning, targeting reaching over 2 million graduates per year, compared to just over half a million in 2015.
-At the time of drafting this fiche, it was not yet possible to confirm whether this milestone has been achieved, due to lack of data.
+The VET Strategy 2021 aims at continuously increasing the number of VET graduates (public, private, youth and adults included) and the quality of their learning, with a target of reaching over 2 million graduates per year, compared to just over half a million in 2015.
+At the time of drafting this document, it was not yet possible to confirm whether this milestone has been achieved, due to lack of data.